Epic Mexico to Costa Rica

 Day 29

-La FortunaContinue your journey through Costa Rica and take the scenic route to La Fortuna (approximately 4-5 hours).
-Travel by shared minibus to Lake Arenal, which you'll then cross by boat.
-On a clear day you'll see fantastic views of the surrounding area.
-On the other side of the lake, re-board the minibus and continue on to your destination.
-La Fortuna is a small town situated just a few minutes from Costa Rica's most famous volcano, the majestic Arenal.
-While you're here, make sure you take some photos of the volcano reflected spectacularly in the lake.
-Get a good rest tonight, as tomorrow you’ve got a free day to take advantage of all the active activities on offer.
+La FortunaContinue your journey through Costa Rica and take the scenic route to La Fortuna.
+Travel by shared minibus to Lake Arenal, then cross by boat.
+On a clear day, you'll see fantastic views of the surrounding area.
+On the other side of the lake, re-board the minibus and continue to your destination.
+La Fortuna is a small town just a few minutes from Costa Rica's most famous volcano – Arenal.
+While you're here, you might like to take some photos of the volcano reflected in the lake.

 -